nekofiore/novel-site/content/chapters/our-promise/index.md

 "Hey there."
 A woman under a heavy cowl walked up to me, pointing at an apple in my basket.
 "You got any more of those?"

-To my surprise, it was quite an awkward question to open with—one awkward enough for me to hesitate a bit before answering.
+To my surprise, it was quite a question to open with—one awkward enough for me to hesitate a bit before answering.

 "Yes... they came directly from the northern region of Sorena.
 If you want, I could give you a discount on a few apples I have in stock—"